upstream-se/guidebook-draft/docs/foundations/discipline/definition.md

 ## 1. Definition

-$1

-Upstream Software Engineering is the discipline concerned with the governance of system-level intent as durable and revisable institutional commitment.
-It treats intent not as a transient project artifact, but as explicit knowledge that binds downstream realization while remaining open to deliberate re-articulation.
-This intent is dual: commitments regarding the system’s scope (what it must and must not do) and commitments regarding its structure (the architectural, technological, and environmental constraints that must guide its realization).
-Upstream governs not the external context itself, but the articulated knowledge of that context through which intent is justified and evaluated.
-Its locus of concern is therefore the preservation, visibility, and continuous stewardship of commitments across initiatives, teams, and technological change.
-In this sense, Upstream Software Engineering governs meaning before governing execution.

-$2

-Upstream Software Engineering is the discipline concerned with the governance of system-level intent and its contextual knowledge as explicit, durable, and revisable institutional commitments that normatively bind downstream realization.

-$3

-## 1. Definition

-> **Definition.**
-> **Upstream Software Engineering governs the intent of a software system as binding, durable, and revisable commitments that normatively guide its construction, operation, and evolution within its context.**
+> **Definition.**  Upstream Software Engineering is the practice of epistemic governance of the intent of long-lived software systems, articulable as durable, revisable commitments about scope and structure that normatively guide their construction, operation, and evolution as their context changes.

+--

 In this discipline, **intent** refers to explicit commitments about what the software system is meant to be and how it is meant to be structured.
 It has two inseparable dimensions: